-Net revenue per home sold was adversely impacted by a larger proportion of lower price-point homes sold.
-The overall net revenue per home is a volatile metric, dependent upon several factors.
-Changes to the net revenue per home are impacted by product mix variability.
-The product mix is influenced by home buyer tastes and preferences as they select the home type/model, as well as optional home upgrades when purchasing the home.
+Net revenue per home sold is a volatile metric dependent upon several factors.
+A primary factor is the price disparity between sales of homes to independent retailers, builders, communities and developers ("Wholesale") and sales of homes to consumers by Company-owned retail centers ("Retail").
+Wholesale sales prices are primarily comprised of the home and the cost to ship the home from a homebuilding facility to the home-site.
+Retail home prices include these items and retail markup, as well as items that are largely subject to home buyer discretion, including, but not limited to, land, installation, utilities, site improvements, landscaping and additional services.
+Changes to the proportion of home sales among these distribution channels between reporting periods impacts the overall net revenue per home sold.
+Further, fluctuations in the net revenue per home sold are the result of changes in product mix, which results from home buyer tastes and preferences as they select home types/models, as well as optional home upgrades when purchasing the home.
 These selections vary regularly based on consumer interests, local housing preferences and economic circumstances.
-The Company's product mix is also subject to seasonal home sales activity fluctuations.
 Our product prices are also adjusted for the cost and availability of raw materials included in and labor used to produce each home.
-Another factor that contributes to volatility in the overall net revenue per home, which is unique to the manufactured housing industry, is the price disparity between sales of homes to independent retailers, builders, communities and developers ("Wholesale") and sales of homes to consumers by Company-owned retail centers ("Retail").
-Wholesale sales prices are primarily comprised of the home and the cost to ship the home from a homebuilding facility to the home-site.
-Retail home prices include these items and retail markup, as well as items that are largely subject to home buyer discretion, including, but not limited to, land, installation, utilities, site improvements, landscaping and additional services.
-Changes to the proportion of home sales among these distribution channels between reporting periods impacts the overall net revenue per home.
-For these reasons discussed above, we have experienced, and expect to continue to experience, volatility in the overall net revenue per home.
+For these reasons, we have experienced, and expect to continue to experience, volatility in overall net revenue per home sold.
+The increase in net revenue per home sold for the three and nine months ended December 26, 2015 is primarily a function of the variables noted above.